 Do you want to change the way you relate to alcohol?

 Would you like to stop drinking or reduce the amount you consume?
 Would you like to be there for your children and their children too?
 If so then we need to ditch the ‘I can’t’ or ‘I tried so hard’ excuses.
 There is absolutely no reason why you’re any different to the others who have gone before you.
 You have the same capacity for change.
 All you need is the right motivation.

 Motivation is going to be the key to your being able to stop drinking.
 When we don’t truly wish to stop a habit then our mind is divided and our unconscious works to sabotages our motivation.
 We know we should stop but there’s that little part of our brain telling how nice a drink would be.
 It’ll only be the one, just tonight.
 You can start again tomorrow…

 You know how it works, don’t you?!
 Tomorrow never comes and the weeks, months and years drift by.

 When, however, you have a mind which is united in its desire to let go of a behaviour then all of your strength is pulling in the same direction.

 Giving up alcohol can feel a little bit scary, particularly if you have an anxiety or depression which only alcohol seems to hold at bay.

 Hypnotherapy can help you to resolve the issues underlying your drinking habit.
-Hypnotherapy can help to build, buttress and maintain your motivation.
+Hypnotherapy which focuses on that anxiety or depression as well as upon the drinking habit itself will have a far greater chance of success.
+Hypnotherapy can help to build, buttress and maintain your motivation and it can help to build a happier, more confident self.
 If you’d like to stop drinking but doubt your ability to do so, hypnotherapy could help you.